isMandyCoding/strongmind-pizza-manager/README.md

 The above command starts up an environment that hot reloads after code changes.
 On subsequent runs, you can omit `--build`.

-2. You should then me able to navigate to http://localhost:3000/ in your preferred browser and use the app.
+2. You should then be able to navigate to http://localhost:3000/ in your preferred browser and use the app.

 # Steps to Test